 The Spanish minor offers students the opportunity to hone their linguistic skills in a language that will be an asset upon entering the job market after graduation.
 A minor consists of SPAN 201/202/208/221 and 202/203/218/222 and at least 12 credits at the upper division (300-400 SPAN).
-A grade of C or higher is required in all courses counted towards the minor.
-At least nine hours must be taken in residence at Texas A&M. If the student decides to go abroad to fulfill upper division courses, then 6 hrs from abroad cab be applied for the minor and 6 hrs will have to taken at Texas A&M at the upper division level.
+A grade of C or higher is required in all courses counted towards the minor and an overall GPA at TAMU of 2.0 or higher.
+At least nine hours must be taken in residence at Texas A&M. If the student decides to go abroad to fulfill upper division courses, then 6 hrs from abroad can be applied for the minor and 6 hrs will have to be taken at Texas A&M at the upper division level.

 Hispanic Community Engagement Minor (HPCE)